timacdonald/log-fake/readme.md

 ### assertNothingLogged()

-Assert that nothing was written to the log in at any level.
+Assert that no logs of any level were created.

 ```php
  // default channel...